-Further in April 2005, the Company agreed to acquire the diving and shallow water pipelay assets of Stolt Offshore that presently operate in the waters of the Gulf of Mexico (GOM) and Trinidad for \$125 million in cash.
-The transaction includes: seven diving support vessels; two diving and pipelay vessels (the Seaway Kestrel and the DLB 801); a portable saturation diving system; various general diving equipment and Louisiana operating bases at the Port of Iberia and Fourchon.
-The transaction, which requires regulatory approval, is expected to close in the second quarter of 2005.
-Cal Dive intends to add the acquired assets and operating personnel to its existing GOM Shelf division in order to form a whollyowned subsidiary company.
+Also in April 2005, the Company agreed to acquire the diving and shallow water pipelay assets of Stolt Offshore that currently operate in the waters of the Gulf of Mexico (GOM) and Trinidad.
+The transaction includes: seven diving support vessels; two diving and pipelay vessels (the Kestrel and the DB 801); a portable saturation diving system; various general diving equipment and Louisiana operating bases at the Port of Iberia and Fourchon.
+The transaction required regulatory approval, including the completion of a review pursuant to a Second Request from the U.S. Department of Justice.
+On October 18, 2005, the Company received clearance from the U.S. Department of Justice to close the asset purchase from Stolt.
+Under the terms of the clearance, the Company will divest two diving support vessels and a portable saturation diving system from the combined asset package acquired through this transaction and the Torch transaction which closed August 31, 2005.
+On November 1, 2005, the